 How much does it cost to play in a Private Showcase?

-At least one person from each band appearing in a Private Showcase must be registered for the full conference (and is eligible for the special Private/Sponsored Showcase rate of $210.00 plus HST), and must have a Folk Music Ontario membership valid through October 2016 ($49.72/year).
-Other band members performing in a private showcase are also eligible for this pricing, or may register at the reduced “Side player” rate of $131.25 plus HST.
+At least one person from each band appearing in a Private Showcase must be registered for the full conference (and is eligible for the special Private/Sponsored Showcase rate of $210.00 plus HST), and must have a Folk Music Ontario membership valid through September 2020 ($49.72/year).
+Other band members performing in a private showcase are also eligible for this pricing, or may register at the reduced “Side player” rate of $152.31.
 Side players paying this rate will have access to showcases only and no other conference events.

 Private showcase hosts occasionally ask the artists appearing in their showcases to pay a small fee to help offset the host’s costs.
 This is completely up to the host and the artists to negotiate.